You are invited to apply for a philosophy class at New York University, specially designed for high school students.

 We are looking for students who want the opportunity for a more intellectually rigorous class than they feel they can take at their high school, and who are eager to meet and talk with other students in similar situations.

-If you are admitted to the program we will expect you to attend class every week, to participate actively in discussions, to complete your short homework assignments, and to behave respectfully and appropriately in the classroom and on the NYU campus.
+If you are admitted to the program we will expect you to attend class every week, to participate actively in discussions, to complete your short assignments, and to behave respectfully and appropriately during class.

-We will ask you and your family to sign a contract before the class begins committing to meet these expectations.
+We will ask you and your parent/caregiver to sign a contract before the class begins committing to meet these expectations.